infosecjosh/dfrws2019/wink_analysis.md

 ## Extract the zip file contents for analysis

-During the next step we extracted the archived file and began reviewing the contents.
+During the next step we extracted the archived file and listed the contents.

 ```
 # mkdir wink_data